 --

-Whatever women do they must do twice as well as men to
+Whatever women do they must do twice as well as men to be thought half as good.
+Luckily, this is not difficult.

 - Charlotte Whitton